andrevinsky/redux-actions-sequences/README.md

 To define a sequence of actions you are interested in, you need to call an exported `dispatchActionWhen(reaction, sequenceBuilderFunction)`.
 The result is a dispatch-able action creator function which, when dispatched, will start listening for the FSA actions.

-Once they match the described pattern, the sequence will dispatch the `reaction` action, represented as a string, a plain-object FSA-compliant action, or a function that will be consumed by `redux-thunk`.
+Once they match the described pattern, the sequence will dispatch the `reaction` action, represented as a string, a plain-object FSA-compliant action, or a function  (action creator or async action).

 `sequenceBuilderFunction` is a function which accepts a single parameter - sequence builder API lent by the library.
 Calling its methods one can construct a variety of quite complex structures of expectations of the actions dispatched around the application.
 I suggest using destructuring assignment of the builder API parameter, as shown in the examples below.

+#### Reactions:

+Once triggered, a reaction object has standard properties aside from `type`: `payload` and `meta`.

+`payload` has a property `actions` which contains the actions that triggered it, `meta` has a property `unregister` which is a handle to unregister the sequence definition.

+A function-based reaction is called with (`unregisterFn`, `actions`).

 #### Sequence Builder API Reference: